Climate change and its adverse effect on Pakistan | TNN

 Sakina Bukhari

-Pakistan is particularly susceptible to extreme weather as well as other consequences of climate change, such as coastal intrusion, odd rain cycles, increasing temperatures, and dryness, according to climatologist.
+Pakistan is particularly vulnerable to extreme weather as well as other consequences of climate change, such as coastal intrusion, odd rain cycles, increasing temperatures, and dryness, according to climatologists.

-In a joint report released last year, the World Bank and the Asian Development Bank predicted that Pakistan’s temperature would increase by 2.5 degrees Celsius over the following two decades, adversely hurting agricultural output.
+In a joint report released last year, the World Bank and the Asian Development Bank predicted that Pakistan’s temperature will increase by 2.5 degrees Celsius over the next two decades, adversely hurting agricultural output.

 Although the government claims to have preparations in action, Pakistan is facing a significant climate change threat.
 Several areas of the country have been submerged due to recent rains across Pakistan.
 There is a possibility of floods and more areas being submerged in the country.

-The Met department has predicted more heavy rains in Sindh, Balochistan and South Punjab during this week.
+The Met department has also predicted heavy rains in Sindh, Balochistan and south Punjab, predicting monsoon rains this week.
 On social media, there are disturbing scenes depicted in footages from Khyber Pakhtunkhwa and several regions of Sindh and according to the Meteorological Department, more rains are likely to occur.

 According to the UN’s Intergovernmental Panel on Climate Change (IPCC), Pakistan would suffer more from the effects of climate change in the near future.